Stack of leaflets overlaid with illustrated profile icon

 CRIS has been an integral part of our research into the COVID-19 pandemic.

-Since the lockdown began the CRIS team have worked to turn around research activity and focus this on the pandemic and its consequences for people using mental health services.
+When the lockdown began the CRIS team worked to turn around research activity and focus on the pandemic and its consequences for people using mental health services.

-Read Professor Robert Stewart's blog on CRIS in the time of coronavirus to see more about how CRIS is being used.
+Read Professor Robert Stewart's blog on CRIS in the time of coronavirus to see more about how CRIS was used.

 Pre-print publications